-Tuition fees for home/EU students commencing their studies in September 2018 will be announced once confirmed by the UK government.
-As a guide, the 2017 tuition fees were £9,250 per annum for home/EU students, and are expected to increase slightly for 2018 entry.
+Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
+Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be £24,000 per annum.
 For general information please see the undergraduate finance pages.

 Courses in related subject areas